ExpenseBot for the USA

 Schedule C Line 17

 Deduction guidance only — confirm with your tax professional.
-Schedule C line references based on IRS 2025 form.
+Schedule C line references based on the current IRS Form 1040 Schedule C.

 Complete Schedule C Expense Categories